pudly/schmopera-hugo/content/articles/charlie-siem.md

 ### What kind of music will you bring to Cadogan Hall?

-A varied program from Bach to Debussy.
-Violinist works in the second half so it will be fun and beautiful.
+The program will be varied, from Bach to Debussy, including some fun and beautiful violinistic works in the second half.

 ### Do you have any favourites on this programme?